Sumit7739/Webdev/README.md

-# 🌐 Web Development Notes
+# 🌐 Web Development Course

-Welcome to the **Web Development Notes** page—a comprehensive learning hub designed to accompany the web development lessons taught in class.
+Welcome to the **Web Development Course** page—a comprehensive learning hub designed to accompany the web development lessons taught in class.

 Here, you’ll find detailed explanations, real-world examples, and hands-on projects that will help you master essential web technologies like **HTML**, **CSS**, and **JavaScript**.